trackerpro/SiStripCronJob/README.md

 #### Running the code interactively

-To run the code interactively, first setup the environment using:
+To run the code interactively, first setup the environment using:</br>
 `source setup_env.sh`

-The code can then be run via:
+The code can then be run via:</br>
 `python stripanalysis.py`

+Currently, there is no way to end the script without manually killing the process

 In the `main()` function of the script, two variables can be modified:
 * `end_delay`: